scikit-rt/scikit-rt/README.md

 export PATH=${PATH}:/path/to/elastix/directory/bin
 export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/path/to/elastix/directory/lib
 ```
-4. If you are on Windows or didn't do step 3, any time you want to use image registration in scikit-rt, you will need to run:
+4. If you are on Windows or didn't follow step 3, any time that you want to use image registration or atlas-based segmentation in scikit-rt, you will need to run:
 ```
 from skrt.registration import set_elastix_dir
 set_elastix_dir('path/to/elastix/directory')